Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\refTbl{preferences_ours} contains the preference rates of the results produced using networks trained using our procedure ($\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G^*}^{L2}$) when compared to standard procedure ($\mathcal{L}_G^{LPIPS}$, $\mathcal{L}_G^{L2}$).
-We report the results for all images (last column) but also separately for nature and architecture images.
-We used binomial test to compute $p$-values.
-The reconstructions obtained using a network trained with our strategy are preferred in 57\% of cases ($p = 0.013$).
-The difference is significant for $\mathcal{L}_{G^*}^{LPIPS}$ with 59\% preference ($p = 0.04$).
-Regarding different image classes, our method provides significant benefits for nature images, both when we consider $\mathcal{L}_{G^*}^{L2}$ and $\mathcal{L}_{G^*}^{LPIPS}$ separately and when we consider them jointly (for each case preferred in 75\,\% of cases, $p < 0.001$).
-For architecture images, we observe the preference for $\mathcal{L}_G^{L2}$ (63\%, $p = 0.037$).
-For all techniques, our method is preferred in 40\,\% of cases ($p = 0.018$).
-This follows the results from Cal.\,VGG (\refSec{image_quality_evaluation}), where our method had a lower probability of detection for nature images and a similar probability of detection for architecture images.
-We hypothesize that there might be several reasons for the lower performance observed with architecture images.
+\paragraph{Results} To analyze the results, for each pair of techniques, we computed a preference rate of method A over method B. The rate expresses the percentage of trials in which method A was chosen as visually more similar to the original image. \refTbl{preferences_ours} shows the preference rates obtained by using networks trained using our procedure ($\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G^*}^{L2}$) in comparison with the standard procedure ($\mathcal{L}_G^{LPIPS}$, $\mathcal{L}_G^{L2}$).
+We report the results for all images (last column) and do so separately for nature and architecture images.
+We used the binomial test to compute the $p$-values.
+The reconstructions obtained by using a network trained with our strategy are preferred in 57\% of the cases ($p = 0.013$).
+The difference is significant for $\mathcal{L}_{G^*}^{LPIPS}$ with a 59\% preference ($p = 0.04$).
+In the context of different image classes, our method performed well on nature images, both when we consider $\mathcal{L}_{G^*}^{L2}$ and $\mathcal{L}_{G^*}^{LPIPS}$ separately and when we consider them jointly (for each case preferred in 75\,\% of cases, $p < 0.001$).
+On architecture images, we observe the preference for $\mathcal{L}_G^{L2}$ (63\%, $p = 0.037$).
+For all techniques, our method is preferred in 40\,\% of the cases ($p = 0.018$).
+This is consistent with the results of Cal.\,VGG (\refSec{image_quality_evaluation}), where our method had a lower probability of detection of nature images and a similar probability of detection of architecture images.
+We hypothesize that there might be several reasons for its poorer performance on architecture images.
 First, architecture images contain objects with simple shapes, uniform areas, edges, and corners.
-Such features might not be represented well in our calibration, where we used $256 \times 256$ patches, whose size was limited to avoid testing the visibility across a wide range of eccentricities.
-Furthermore, we believe that distortions in simple objects' visual features are much easier to perceive than distortions in natural textures, which have a more random nature.
-This problem could be aggravated because our calibration considered both groups together and did not make any distinction when modeling the perception of artifacts for these two groups.
-A solution for that could be to use a different amount of guiding samples for different classes of images when generating the dataset for training GAN-based reconstruction.
-However, this would require a more careful data collection for the initial experiment and a more complex model that predicts the amount of the guiding samples based on the image content.
-When these challenges are addressed, the approach could potentially lead to a more accurate dataset and allow for training a single architecture that handles different types of images.
+Such features might not have been represented well in our calibration, where we used $256 \times 256$ patches, whose size was limited to avoid testing the visibility across a wide range of eccentricities.
+Furthermore, we believe that distortions in the visual features of simple objects are much easier to perceive than those in natural textures, which are more random.
+This problem might have been aggravated because our calibration considered both groups together and did not make any distinction when modeling the perception of artifacts for them.
+This problem might be solved by using different numbers of guiding samples for different classes of images when generating the dataset for training GAN-based reconstruction.
+However, this would require more careful data collection for the initial experiment and a more complex model that can predict the number of guiding samples based on the image content.
+Once these challenges have been addressed, the proposed approach can yield a more accurate dataset and can be used to train a single architecture that can handle different types of images.